apple5775/BrainGames-1/README.md

 - gameover.xml
 Says if you win or lose at end of game with play again.
 Play again goes to main activity screen.

+#### Theo's update 4/3/17
+Took everything that you added with the intent and simplified it a little.
+It was pretty complicated for no reason, and I think you just needed another pair of eyes on it.
+Also updated the GameOver to have a button to bring you back to the exited activity using
+Class<?> and prepared to display the solution clickMap for a matchsticks game.

 ## Pushing

 The commands are pretty easy.
 Heres a table: